szczursonn/uek-planzajec-v2/README.md

 | ![Schedule agenda view on desktop](docs/docs1.png) | ![Schedule agenda view on mobile](docs/docs2.png) |

 ✅ View multiple schedules at once (up to 3, e.g. main group + language groups)
-✅ Mark schedules as favorite to come back to them quickly (if you're too stupid to use a bookmark or to just keep a tab open)
+✅ Save sets of schedules to come back to them quickly (if just keeping a tab open or making a bookmark in the browser is too hard for you)
 ✅ Multiple nice looking schedules views
-✅ 100% functionality without JS
+✅ 100% of functionality works without JS
+✅ Works without cookie consent
-✅ Multiple languages (pl/en) with internationalised paths
+✅ Multiple languages (pl/en) with internationalised urls
 ✅ Caching on Cloudflare for performance (+to avoid ddosing UEK)

 [V1](https://github.com/szczursonn/uek-planzajec) with NextJS Page Router

+## Technical details

-## Cloudflare Pages Config
+### Cloudflare Pages Config

+These are required for the build to succeed

 1. Bump node version to at least 20
 2. Enable compatibility flag on project: nodejs_compat_v2

+### Cookies

+Read and parsed only on server, passed to client in `+layout.server.ts` to avoid bundling zod

 ## TODO / potential improvements

+-   show upcoming classes on schedule view (like class X starts in 20min)
+-   add shallow navigation when changing schedule view
+-   fix performance issue on picker if too many links (~300ms lag due to inefficient link translation from paraglidejs)
+-   snackbar: update message on language change
--   PWA
+-   light/dark mode switch
--   more efficient handling of dates
 -   export to csv/xlsx
--   show upcoming classes
--   fix performance issue on picker if too many links (~300ms lag due to inefficient link translation from paraglidejs)
--   some confirmation on UI when adding/deleting favorite schedule (toast?)